 Counseling sessions are a required part of your treatment plan.
 Substance abuse and mental health counseling is comprised of two separate formats: individual and group.
 Together they are designed to develop self-awareness, self-discipline, and coping mechanisms necessary to maintain an individual's sobriety and mental health.
-All participants are required to meet with a therapist or other appropriate health care professional individually upon admission into the program to assess the need for individual sessions.
+All participants are required to meet with a therapist individually upon admission into the program to assess the need for individual sessions.